OSC/frame-renderer/README.md

 * `-ai:lve 0` Verbosity level.
 (0 - Errors, 1 - Warnings + Info, 2 - Debug)

 So if you wanted to say, render every 3 frames you would use `-b 3` instead of `-b 1`.
-Or if you wanted to turn turn up your log level you could use `-ai:lve 2`.
+Or if you wanted to turn turn up your log level you could use `-ai:lve 1` or even 2.

 Note that you can use any combination of arguements.
 You can remove some or add some independently of each other.